Sources

 Sept.
 19: Israel's Shavit rocket successfully launches Ofeq-1 (Oz-1) -- country's first satellite.

 Sept.
-29: NASA resumes Space Shuttle missions after the Challenger disaster (STS-26).
+29: NASA resumes Space Shuttle missions after the Challenger disaster.

 Nov.
-15: The Energia booster launches unmanned Buran reusable shuttle, which lands automatically after two orbits during its first and only mission.
+15: The Energia booster launches the unpiloted Buran reusable orbiter, which lands automatically after two orbits during its first and only mission.

 1989

-October 18-23: The Shuttle Atlantis launches Galileo spacecraft toward Jupiter (STS-34).
+Oct.
+18-23: The Shuttle Atlantis launches the Galileo spacecraft toward Jupiter during STS-34 mission.

 Dec.
-2: The Kvant-2 module docks with Mir.
+2: The Kvant-2 module docks at Mir.

-Russia and China officially normalize relations, including space cooperation.
+Russia and China normalize relations, reopening opportunities for cooperation in space.

 1990

 Jan.
-9-20: The Shuttle Columbia retrieves LDEF spacecraft and returns it to Earth (STS-32).
+9-20: The Shuttle Columbia retrieves the LDEF spacecraft and returns it to Earth during the STS-32 mission.

-February: Cosmonauts onboard Mir test manned maneuvering unit in tethered flights.
+Feb.
+1, Feb.
+5: Cosmonauts aboard Mir test manned maneuvering unit in tethered flights.

 March 19: Japan's Muses-A (Hiten) spacecraft conducted its first flyby of the Moon, inserting Hagoromo micro-satellite into its orbit.

-June 11: The Kristall module carrying docking port for Buran orbiter docks with Mir.
+June 11: The Kristall module carrying docking port for the Buran orbiter arrives at Mir.

 China launches and recovers a biological satellite, carrying 60 animals and plants, including rats, and guinea pigs.